sbseltzer/kioku-srs/MODEL.md

         -- Extra arbitrary files used by this template -- When a foreign note type is imported, resources go here by default to prevent name conflicts /resource
-      -- extra arbitrary files used by all templates /decks
+      -- extra arbitrary files accessible to all templates /decks
     /deck-id
       manifest.txt